 One of the hardest parts of parenting is the loss of self.
 When you have a baby it is easy to spend every waking hour doing things or worrying about your kids and / or your parenting.
 Years pass and you almost can’t even remember who you were before kids.

-I want you to know that becoming a parent is one of the most amazing and terrifying experiences a person can experience in their lifetime.
-However, you still matter as a person.
+I want you to know that becoming a parent is one of the most amazing and rewarding experiences a person can experience in their life.
+However, I’m here to remind you not to lose your sense of self.
+Take care of yourself so that you can show up as a better parent and be happier because of it.
 My hope is to help parents enjoy parenting without losing themselves in the journey.

 Elizabeth Vainder, M.D.

 -The best gift you can give your child is to love yourself- Elizabeth Vainder, M.D.